Glabs2/CapitalistPigBusinessSimulatorLikePigBusinessLikeBigBusinessStuff/README.md

 - [ ] Decide how basic game play will look like

 As you can tell we currently have not much more then an idea but everything starts with an idea right?
-More information will follow as soon as we have worked out what we actually what to do.
+More information will follow as soon as we have worked out what we actually what to do here.